All Articles

 Offline support architecture

 Mobile apps face a challenge web apps do not: users expect the app to work with degraded or no connectivity.
-Implementing offline support is significantly more complex than just "cache things in AsyncStorage."
+Implementing offline support is significantly more complex than just caching things in AsyncStorage.

 The pattern that works for healthcare and field-use applications:

-- Read operations always succeed — data is served from the React Query cache or a local SQLite database if the network is unavailable
+1. Read operations always succeed, meaning data is served from the React Query cache or a local SQLite database if the network is unavailable.

-- Write operations are queued when offline — a mutation queue stores pending writes and replays them when connectivity is restored
+2. Write operations are queued when offline, where a mutation queue stores pending writes and replays them when connectivity is restored.

-- Conflict resolution is defined per entity — for most healthcare data, last-write-wins is not acceptable; define explicit conflict resolution rules
+3. Conflict resolution is defined per entity; for most healthcare data, last-write-wins is not acceptable, meaning you must define explicit conflict resolution rules.

-- Sync status is visible to the user — a clear indicator of "X items pending sync" prevents users from thinking their work is saved when it is not
+4. Sync status is visible to the user, since a clear indicator showing items pending sync prevents users from thinking their work is saved when it is not.

 // Mutation queue for offline writes